🇯🇵 日本語 | 🇺🇸 English

 Memory-Related Errors — Hidden Landmines

-Memory bugs can still show up as wrong results without a Segfault.
+Memory bugs can surface as wrong results without ever triggering a segfault.

 Buffer overrun